 In determining appropriate vitamin D intake, it's important to know your vitamin D levels first.
 A simple test can be run by your doctor with blood work.
 Be sure to consult your healthcare provider.
+3) Vitamin C.

 Vitamin C's role in immune system support is well established and less of a discussion is needed here.
 To maximize vitamin C's immune system boosting effects, It's best to consume a vitamin C supplement or vitamin C rich foods every 2-3 hours when sick as blood levels take 2-3 hours to peak, thus you will ensure blood levels remain high.
+4) Zinc.

 For as much evidence as there is to back vitamin C’s ability to support the immune system, there is stronger evidence for zinc.
 However, zinc's role in immune system support is not as widely known.
 Zinc plays a central role in the immune response and zinc-deficient individuals are more susceptible to a variety of pathogens.
 While consuming whole foods rich in zinc should be standard dietary practice, directed use of products like Zicam, zinc lozenges, or highly bio-available zinc supplements at the early signs or symptoms of a cold has proven to be beneficial.
+5) Glutamine.

 Glutamine is the most abundant amino acid in skeletal muscle, making it critical to the health and function of our muscular system.
 However, glutamine is also integral to the function of our digestive and immune systems.
 The health of our digestive system is critical to the health of our immune system as the GI tract uses a tremendous amount of glutamine to feed the mucosal cells.
 When needed, glutamine supplementation is a great way to support the immune system.
 Aim for 5-15g grams, three times a day.
 Make sure a dose is taken upon rising, mid day, and before bed.
 The dose before bed is important as the immune system is highly active during sleep.
+6) Probiotics.

 Probiotics are healthy bacteria for our gut and they also have the ability to support the immune system.
 Simply stated, a healthy digestive system feeds a healthy immune system.
 Research has supported the ability of probiotics to reduce the occurrence of colds and gastrointestinal infections.
 Be sure to consume more probiotic foods or take a quality probiotic supplement.
 Foods such as yogurt, raw cheese, raw apple cider vinegar, and kombucha tea are just a few examples of foods rich in probiotics.
+Wrap Up

 Prevention is the key when it comes to staying healthy.
 We either make time for prevention or we make time for illness.
 Take the steps to support your immune system and win the fight during cold season.